Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

-A very useful example of successful approach to this problem is the book \cite{Sto18}, in particular its Chapter 5, ``Encoding Colour.''
-Basically, this Chapter explains {\it mathematics} of colour perception, by retina in human eye.
+A very useful example of successful approach to this problem is the book \cite{Sto18}, in particular its Chapter~5, ``Encoding Colour''.
+Basically, this Chapter explains {\it mathematics} of color perception, by the retina in the human eye.
 But for understanding its {\it neural machinery}, the reader will have to return temporarily back each time, when it is necessary.
 Combination of both is a good lesson in neural information theory.
+Below we will give a brief sketch of that chapter.